Blockchains/consensys-space/README.md

 # ConsenSys Space

-This repo contains the Svelte code used to create the homepage for the ConsenSys Space team.
+This repo contains the Svelte code for the [ConsenSys Space](https://consensys.space) team homepage.

-See the live site [here](https://consensys.space)
+This repo was bootstrapped with a [Svelte](https://svelte.dev) template that lives at https://github.com/sveltejs/template.

 ---

-## svelte app

-This repo was bootstrapped with a [Svelte](https://svelte.dev) template that lives at https://github.com/sveltejs/template.

 ## Get started